 authorize an individual to practice in the State of Wisconsin.

-Wisconsin Administrative Code allows the EMS Unit 60
+Wisconsin Administrative Code allows the EMS Section 60

 business days to process an application and to issue a license.